andrewnomai/School_District_Analysis/README.md

 ![PyCitySchools_Challenge_SpendingSummary](https://user-images.githubusercontent.com/107603065/179454209-c23ac128-ed25-4d95-bb1d-b282851eb7ce.png)

-The dataset for spending did not change due to the dataset not including the agent of discrepancy among the data which is the ninth-graders from Thomas High School.
-Therefore, this piece of information was not used to performance any analysis and therefore has not caused any changes amongst the data.
+The dataset for spending does not change much due to the dataset not including the agent of discrepancy among the data which is the ninth-graders from Thomas High School.
+Therefore, this piece of information was not used to performance any analysis and therefore has not caused any significant changes amongst the data.

 ##### Scores by Size